Annascaul Village

 Annascaul and Inch lie in the Southern foothills of the Slieve Mish Mountains.
 This range forms the backbone of the Dingle Peninsula and rises to peaks of over 2,000 ft.
 Mountains and beaches are an exciting combination offering amazing possibilities for recreation.
 Walking in the area ranges from sea level to the mountains around Annascaul lake and river.

-'The Dingle Way' (Dingle Peninsula Ireland) passes through Inch and Annascaul.
+‘The Dingle Way’ (Dingle Peninsula Ireland) passes through Inch and Annascaul.
 We also have our own way-marked walks.
 Where ever you walk the views are breathtaking, and the countryside unspoilt and the routs unfrequented.
+Check out our recommended Dingle B&B providers.

 Annascaul lake and rivers and Inch river provide excellent freshwater fishing.
 Inch strand is an acknowledged international shore angling venue.